rust-skia/depot_tools/recipes/README.recipes.md

     fetch any tags referenced from the references being fetched.
 When a repo has many references, it can become a performance bottleneck, so avoid tags if the checkout will not need them present.
-  * disable_syntax_validation: (legacy) Disables syntax validation for DEPS.
-    Needed as migration paths for recipes dealing with older revisions, such as bisect.
   * ignore_input_commit: if True, ignore api.buildbucket.gitiles_commit.
     Exists for historical reasons.
 Please do not use.
   * add_blamelists: if True, add blamelist pins for all of the repos that had